There’s an App for That! Why Risk Calculators Fail to Detect Heart Attacks

 The Bottom Line

-• Birthdays don't cause atherosclerosis.
+- Birthdays don't cause atherosclerosis.
 Lifetime cumulative exposure to atherogenic lipoproteins does.
+PREVENT's built-in 30-year risk calculation helps reveal this in young adults where 10-year risk alone is misleadingly low.

-• Family history, Lp(a), ApoB, and CAC are not adequately captured by standard tools.
+- Family history, Lp(a), ApoB, and CAC are not captured adequately by calculators alone.
+These are the "Personalize" step of CPR.

-• ~75% of first MI patients would not have qualified for statins the day before their event.
+- ~75% of first MI patients would not have qualified for statins the day before their event based on risk calculator alone.

-• A lifetime risk of 39% is not "low risk" — regardless of what the 10-year calculator says.
+- A 30-year or lifetime risk of 39% is not "low risk" — regardless of what the 10-year calculator says.
+Our case patient learned this the hard way.

-• February 2026 data confirms the gap is widening: Young adult MI deaths are rising (women hit hardest), JACC Stats 2026 shows implementation has stalled, and a JACC Focus Issue calls for abandoning rigid 10-year risk calculators in favor of a life-course approach — especially for women.
+- February 2026 data confirms the gap is widening: Young adult MI deaths are rising (women hit hardest), JACC Stats 2026 shows implementation has stalled, and a JACC Focus Issue calls for a life-course approach to risk assessment — especially for women.
+PREVENT is a step forward, but shared decision-making and risk enhancers remain essential.